PXVI/mips-pro-adam/README.md

 <b>Update</b><br /><br />
 Upon proper research, I realised that MIPS ISA is not exactly open source.
 So, spending too much time on this might in the end become unproductive.
 Which is why, I will just be building a simple verison of the base ISA and re-use it to further implement the multi-cycle and the pipelined versions.
 Testing will be very simple and will not involve a full fledge UVM testbench as I originally intended.
 Rather, we will be going with a basic verilog based test bench.<br /><br />
 In this light, I plan to start with a RISC-V processor implementation, once my MIPS processor is complete.<br />
 <b>Lastly, this code is in no way proprietary, nor does it have any restrictions.
-Feel free to use this anywhere or however you want :)</b>
+Feel free to use this anywhere or however you want.</b>